Rolands-Laucis/Pauca/readme.md

 node pauca -h
 ```

-This would launch Pauca to read the `syntax.pau` definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the `input.c` text file and transpiles them to whatever target text file, here - `output.txt`.
+This would launch Pauca to read the `syntax.pau` definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the `in.txt` text file and transpiles them to whatever target text file, here - `out.txt`.

 Pauca engine implementations should be built such that they can be invoked from CLI and programmatically, by calling a single function in a script.

 ### Navigating the repo

+* `./examples` - has example .pau files that you can test to get a sense of how the engine and language work.
 * `./highlight` - has a `/pauca-lang` folder VSCode extension for syntax highlighting.
 TML file and configs, so you can adapt to whatever IDE you use.
+* `./media` - images, logos etc.
 * `./src` - has a javascript implementation of the Pauca engine written by me.
-* `./media` - images, logos etc.
+* `./web` - code for the online REPL website using the lovely Svelte framework and hosted by Vercel
 * `./specification.md` - a Pauca language specification file that is always outdated, since design choices change fast and arent stable.

 #### `./src`

 * `/gen` - a gitignored folder used for testing locally.
-Should have files `test.Pauca`, `input.txt`, `output.txt` to run the `npm run Pauca` shorthand script
+Should have files `test.pau`, `input.txt`, `output.txt` to run the `npm run test` shorthand script
 * `/tests` - has unit tests for the js implementation
 * `/utils` - utility js scripts, like custom logger and file system wrapper, that are not a part of the engine really
-* `/Pauca.js` - the top-level main script to run with CLI args to the 3 files, this is just a Node.js env wrapper for running on desktop.
+* `/pauca.js` - the top-level main script to run with CLI args to the 3 files, this is just a Node.js env wrapper for running on desktop.
 Runs `transpile.js`.
 * `/transpile.js` - the main function that does the transpiling high-level steps like running the parser and resolvers.
 * `/preproc.js` - preprocessing steps and a main func to apply the ones you want.
 * `/parser.js` - parses the input Pauca syntax into abstract token trees as a json.